Hayrambh/NLP_ToxicComments/README.md

 # Toxic Comment Classification

 This project implements a machine learning model to classify toxic comments using Natural Language Processing (NLP) techniques.
 The model is designed to identify and categorize different types of toxic content in text data.
+Dataset from: https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data

 ## Project Overview